google/patchfield/README.md

 range of devices.
 Further testing and evaluation is needed.

 Patchfield has been successfully tested on Nexus 10, Nexus 7 (both the original version and the new one), Nexus S, and HTC-1.
+On Nexus 4, Patchfield works well as long as the Patchfield service runs with foreground privileges.

-Patchfield does not seem to work well on Nexus 4 (audio just stops after a few seconds), Galaxy Nexus (audio glitches when switching between activities), and Galaxy S4 (frequent glitches).
+Patchfield does not seem to work well on Galaxy Nexus (audio glitches when switching between activities), and Galaxy S4 (frequent glitches).
 The glitches on Galaxy Nexus seem to be unrelated to Patchfield; problems of this kind have also been reported with other audio software.

 Cloning and building Patchfield
 -------------------------------